HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/logger.md

 loggerD(tag = "YukiHookAPI", msg = "This is a log", type = LoggerType.LOGD)
 ```

-Or just use `XposedBridge.log` to print the log, this method can only be used in the (Xposed) Host environment.
+Or just use the log function that in the (Xposed) Host environment to print the log, this method can only be used in the (Xposed) Host environment.

 > The following example